-Folsom Prison Blues - chords, tab and comments
+Folsom Prison Blues - guitar chords and comments

-Gordon Jenkins claimed a copyright infringement of his "Seven Dreams" concept album from 1954, referring to Beverly Maher singing the third part "the Conductor" - later of course called "Crescent City Blues".
-He was silently payed off - most probably with a lot more cash than he ever made on his entire filthy production.
+NOW Gordon Jenkins claimed a copyright infringement of his "Seven Dreams" concept album from 1953, referring to Beverly Maher singing the third part "The Conductor", called "Crescent City".
+He was silently payed off - most probably with a lot more cash than he ever made from his obscure production.
 But rip-off?
 Sure it was.
 Fortunately.

 This is a typical "boom-chicka-boom" song.
 The story behind the "boom-chicka-boom" style I've summed up HERE.